-In New York, youth in juvenile court have the right to counsel in any delinquency or Person In Need of Supervision proceeding.
+In New York, youth in juvenile court have the right to counsel when they are subject to any delinquency or person in need of supervision (PINS) proceeding or detained.
 N.Y.
 Fam.
 Ct.
 Act § 249(a).
-If “independent legal representation is not available to a minor” in these proceedings, the family court shall appoint counsel for the minor.
+If independent legal representation is not available in these proceedings, the family court shall appoint counsel for the youth.
 N.Y.
 Fam.
 Ct.
 Act § 249(a).
-The first time the youth appears in court, the youth and his or her parent or other person legally responsible for his or her care shall be informed of the right to counsel.
+The first time the youth appears in court, the youth and their parent or other person legally responsible for their care shall be informed of the right to be represented by counsel.
 N.Y.
 Fam.
 Ct.
 Act § 320.3.
-If the child’s parent or guardian fails to attend the initial hearing despite reasonable efforts at notification, the court must appoint a law guardian.
+If the child’s parent or guardian fails to attend the initial hearing despite reasonable and substantial efforts at notification, the court must appoint an attorney.
 N.Y.
 Fam.
 Ct.
 Act § 320.3.

 Determination of Indigence

-New York has no stated presumption of indigence in juvenile court proceedings, but the court appoints a law guardian whenever independent counsel is not “available” to a child.
+New York has no stated presumption of indigence in juvenile court proceedings, but the court appoints an attorney whenever independent counsel is not “available” to a youth.
 N.Y.
 Fam.
 Ct.
-Act § 249.
-There is no means test for the child or his or her parents or guardians.
+Act § 249(a).
+There is no means test for a youth or their parents or guardians.
 N.Y.
 Fam.
 Ct.
-Act § 249.
-The NY legislature recognized that “counsel is often indispensable to a practical realization of due process of law and may be helpful in making reasoned determinations of fact and proper orders of disposition” and it established “a system of law guardians for minors who often require the assistance of counsel to help protect their interests and to help them express their wishes to the court.”
+Act § 249(a).
+The New York legislature recognized that the right to counsel is “indispensable to a practical realization of due process of law and may be helpful in making reasoned determinations of fact and proper orders of disposition” and it established “a system of attorneys for children who often require the assistance of counsel to help protect their interests and to help them express their wishes to the court.”
 N.Y.
 Fam.
 Ct.
 Act § 241.

 Waiver of Counsel

-New York law presumes that juveniles “lack the requisite knowledge and maturity to waive the appointment of an attorney.”
+New York law presumes that youth “lack the requisite knowledge and maturity to waive the appointment of an attorney.”
 N.Y.
 Fam.
 Ct.
 Act § 249-a.
 The presumption may be rebutted only after:

-(b) The minor possesses the maturity, knowledge and intelligence necessary to conduct his or her own defense.
+- The minor possesses the maturity, knowledge and intelligence necessary to conduct his or her own defense; and